tyrelh/tyrelh.github.io/static/media/DenoAndGithubActions.c78b7fdd.md

 Really all you need to do is add the `uses` line pointing to this repo to your workflow .yml file under the `steps` section.
 You can also include the Deno version you prefer.
 Then within the `run` section you now have access to `deno` and all of its functions.

-So now my workflow .yml file looks like this
+So now my workflow .yml file looks like this:

 ```yaml
 name: CI